• Skip to primary navigation

 Since I made Croatian Povitica last year, I have begun to enjoy working with bread dough in more complicated designs or methods when I have time.
 Admittedly that isn’t very often though.

 This Twist Bread is perfect for a family breakfast when you have guests to stay, or as dessert for a crowd.
-I love to slice it up then everyone can help themselves to a piece or two.

 You get layers of Biscoff running through it, it tastes like a croissant or a pastry!